Some posts contain compensated links. Please read this disclaimer for more info.

-As this recipe contains colored eggs I would like to suggest you use natural ways to dye the eggs.
-You can use the outer shells of a red onion, red cabbage, turmeric powder, red wine, beetroot and lots of other natural ingredients.
+As this recipe contains colored eggs, I would like to suggest you use natural ways to dye the eggs.
+You can use the outer shells of red onions, red cabbage, turmeric powder, red wine, beetroot, and lots of other natural ingredients.
 Feel free to ask if you have any questions about tips and tricks for that.

 - 2 eggs

 - Activate the yeast with the warm milk and half of the sugar

 - In a separate bowl, combine flour and salt with the rest of the sugar

 - After the yeast starts to bubble, add the eggs and lemon zest to the yeast mixture and combine with the dry mix

 - Knead the dough for a few minutes until everything is well combined and let it rest in a warm place for one hour

 - Transfer the dough onto a working surface and divide it in half and in half again several times, until you have 8 pieces of dough the same size